Università degli Studi di Pavia

 Prenex normal form, skolemization, Herbrand's theorem

-First-Order resolution [pdf]
+First-Order Resolution [pdf]

 Clausal form, unification, resolution method for first-order logic